Let’s Pay Tribute to Male and Nonbinary Celebrities Who Know How to Rock a Dress

-One of our favorite queer celebrities of current, Keiynan Londsale epically clapped back at a troll who mocked the Love, Simon star for wearing too many dresses.
-But there are plenty of popular male celebs who wear dresses, and we love them all.
+We’ll never forget when one of our favorite queer celebrities of the moment, Keiynan Londsale, epically clapped back at a troll who mocked the Love, Simon star for wearing too many dresses.
+Of course, there are plenty of popular male celebs who have worn or wear dresses, and we love them all.

 The online bully tweeted, “Dude, you gotta stop wearing dresses… Come on!!!!”
 Lonsdale wasn’t having any of his petty ignorance, and responded, “Dude, you gotta stop tweeting me about it and just go try one on yourself.
 It’s only a piece of clothing and it’s fun.
 It also allows the balls to breathe and therefore will chill ya out.”

 How pitch-perfect is that response?
-Lonsdale’s sassy and informative response amassed thousands of likes and retweets, prompting a wave of support from fans of the 26-year-old star, who actually released a new queer AF song and video today.
+Lonsdale’s sassy and informative response amassed thousands of likes and retweets, prompting a wave of support from fans of the actor and musician.

-We couldn’t help but think of other celebs who are currently pushing gender boundaries and the celebs who paved the way for people to express their identity in a myriad of ways that don’t fall into simple boxes of male or female.
+We couldn’t help but think of other celebs who are currently pushing gender boundaries and those who paved the way for people to express their identity in a myriad of ways that don’t fall into simple boxes of male or female.

-Here are six more male celebs who wear dresses and look really freaking good doing it:
+Here are six more male celebs who wear dresses and look really good doing it:

-Probably one of the most famous stars known for wearing dresses, Jaden Smith has become a poster child of gender fluidity.
-So much so, we brought up his name when we questioned Vogue’s huge misstep when they named Gigi Hadid and Zayn Malik the cover stars for their gender fluid issue last year.
+Jaden Smith has become a poster child of gender fluidity.
+So much so, we brought up their name when we questioned Vogue’s huge misstep of naming Gigi Hadid and Zayn Malik the cover stars for their gender fluid issue in 2017.

-As recently as this past March, Smith felt the need to defend himself on social media for choosing to wear dresses.
-He tweeted, “If I wanna wear a dress, then I will, and that will set the new wave… — Jaden Smith.”
+More recently, Smith felt the need to defend himself on social media for choosing to wear dresses, tweeting, “If I wanna wear a dress, then I will, and that will set the new wave.”

-Smith honestly doesn’t need the support from anyone to be himself, as he has proven time and time again he is a true individual not worried about what other people think of him.
-Regardless, we see you, Smith and we appreciate you.
+Smith honestly doesn’t need support from anyone to be himself.
+As he has proven time and time again, he is a true individual not worried about what other people think of him.
+Regardless, we see you, Jaden, and we appreciate you.

-Nico Tortorella, who identifies as pansexual, has been exploring gender in his own way, especially with clothing.
+Nico Tortorella, who identifies as pansexual, has for a few years been exploring gender in his own way, especially with clothing.
 On probably one of the biggest days of his life — his wedding to longtime partner Bethany C. Myers — he wore a gorgeous white dress that left many fans gagged.

 “I think they can either be used as medicine or weapons.
 I feel like I’m getting my doctorate in the medicine right now.
 I’m exploring the world of gender and what it means to me.
 I think the more work I’ve been doing in the space, the less I believe in gender as binary, as the construct that it is.”

-If the late and great Kurt Cobain were alive today, he may be surprised that he left an indelible mark on fashion in more ways than one.
+If the late, great Kurt Cobain were alive today, he may be surprised to see that he left an indelible mark on fashion in more ways than one.
 Cobain, an outspoken feminist and gay rights advocate, would often dress in feminine pieces of clothing.
-Leopard-print faux-fur coats, women’s blouses and floral baby-doll dresses worn over his jeans were all staples of his wardrobe.
+Leopard-print faux-fur coats, women’s blouses and floral dresses worn over his jeans were all staples of his wardrobe.
 These items suggest he wanted fluid ideas about dressing and gender roles in the mainstream.

-A large reason why some men aren’t afraid to don these looks in 2018 is because Cobain paved the way for them to be express themselves in more ways than one.
+A large reason why some men aren’t afraid to don these looks today is because Cobain paved the way for them to express themselves in more ways than one.

-David Bowie basically invented the notion of men playing with gender by using fashion as a way to liberate himself and his music from the confines that mainstream tried to place upon it.
+David Bowie practically invented rock music’s notion of men playing with gender.
+He used fashion as a way to liberate himself and his music from the confines that mainstream tried to place upon them.
 “I loved how he challenged people about how gender was represented,” says Adam Lambert of Bowie’s contributions to fashion.

 The out designer has never been afraid to push boundaries with his own work, or what he puts on his own body.
-To the 2012 Met Gala, one of the most important nights on the fashion calendar of the world, Jacobs wore a “controversial” lace dress, saying, “I just didn’t want to wear a tuxedo and be boring.”
-The long black tunic by Commes des Garcons was worn over a pair of white boxer shorts, black socks and pilgrim shoes.
+To the 2012 Met Gala, one of the most important nights on the fashion world’s calendar, Jacobs wore a “controversial” lace dress, saying, “I just didn’t want to wear a tuxedo and be boring.”
+The long black tunic by Commes des Garçons was worn over a pair of white boxer shorts, black socks and pilgrim shoes.

-Young Thug is one of the most androgynous male celebrities in the public eye right now and we need to recognize that.
-He did a cover shoot for Dazed and Confused back in 2015 that is a perfect representation of what “androgyny” can look like in pop culture.
+Young Thug did a cover shoot for Dazed and Confused back in 2015 that is a perfect representation of what “androgyny” can look like in pop culture.

 Especially being in hip-hop, Young Thug has more obstacles to overcome than David Bowie in glam rock or Marc Jacobs in fashion to express himself this way.
-But the eccentric rapper known for wearing leopard-print dresses just because he can, is actually getting respect from his peers and fans for expressing himself in such an original and authentic way.
+But the eccentric rapper known for wearing leopard-print dresses has gotten respect from his peers and fans for expressing himself in an original and authentic way.